Kingdom of Jaisalmer

-The Kingdom of Jaisalmer was a kingdom of Yaduvanshi Bhati Rajputs in the far-western part of present-day Rajasthan, India, from the mid-12th century CE until 1947.
+The Kingdom of Jaisalmer was a kingdom in the far-western part of present-day Rajasthan, India, from the mid-12th century CE until 1947.
 In 1156 CE, Rawal Jaisal moved his capital from Lodhruva to Jaisalmer because the former was vulnerable to attacks from Turko-Afghan and Baloch tribes.
 The descendants of Jaisal continued to exercise absolute control over Jaisalmer until 1818 CE, when a treaty of subsidiary alliance with the British East India Company bringing under British protection and sphere of influence.
 Known as the Maharawal, the native ruler of the princely state was entitled to a 15-gun salute.

 History

 One Rupee coin of 1756, from the Princely state of Jaisalmer, minted during the reign of Ranjit Singh.

-Early history

-The royal dynasty of Jaisalmer claims to be descended from the deified hero Krishna.
-Although the claims are not verified and there is no historical consensus regarding this.
-The Bhati rulers originally ruled parts of Afghanistan; their ancestor Rawal Gaj is believed to have founded the city of Gajni.
-According to James Tod, this city is present-day Ghazni in Afghanistan, while Cunningham identifies it as modern-day Rawalpindi.

-His descendant Raja Salivahan is believed to have founded the city of Sialkot and made it his new capital.
-Salivahan defeated the Saka Scythians in 78 CE at Kahror, assuming the title of Saka-ari (foe of the Sakas).
-Salivahan's grandson Rao Bhati conquered several neighbouring regions.
-It is from him that the Bhati clan derives its name.